righteousgambit/quiet-riot/README.md

 # Quiet Riot
 ### :notes: *C'mon, Feel The Noise* :notes:

-_An enumeration tool for scalable, unauthenticated validation of AWS principals; including AWS Acccount IDs, root e-mail addresses, users, and roles._
+_An enumeration tool for scalable, unauthenticated validation of AWS, Azure, and GCP principals; including AWS Acccount IDs, root e-mail addresses, users, and roles, Azure Active Directory Users, and Google Workspace Users/E-mails._

 __Credit:__ Daniel Grzelak [@dagrz](https://twitter.com/dagrz) for identifying the technique and Will Bengston [@__muscles](https://twitter.com/__muscles) for inspiring me to scale it.